bpt26/usher_wiki/docs/source/tutorials.rst

     awk '{print $2}' spanish_introductions.tsv | sort | uniq -c | sort -r | head -25

-In this case, we see that many samples are unique single introductions (the point of introduction is the sample itself- the parent is probably not in region).
+We find 216 unique introductions into Spain, of which 175 are associated with only a single sample, from 295 total samples.
 This may suggest that Spain has a lot of movement in and out of the country, or that sampling is biased towards travelers.
+It may also simply reflect that Spain is undersampled and the relative number of introductions is high enough that most new regional clades are sampled only once or not at all.

 There are some interesting cases of clades from a single introduction, however.
 The clade introduced at the internal node "96055" contains 9 closely related samples from Spain and are all members of the variant of concern B.1.1.7.